Al-Rey/cmsc447-project/jsclient/README.md

 Once you have the prerequisite software installed on your system it you are ready to download and run the API.
 You should begin by opening a terminal and navgating to the directory you would like to clone this git repository to.
 This can be done using the command: **cd** followed by the path to the directory you have chosen.
 Once there you will clone this repository by entering the command: **git clone https://github.com/Al-Rey/cmsc447-project.git** from there you will be prompted for your GitHub credentials.
 After providing your credentials the code from this repository will be downloaded to your machine.

-Before continuing please have an instance of the API running in a seperate terminal or CLI. for instructions on how to build and run the API please refer to the [Getting Started](https://github.com/Al-Rey/cmsc447-project/tree/main/rust-server#2-getting-started) section of the rust-server README.md file.
+Before continuing please have an instance of the API running in a seperate terminal or CLI. for instructions on how to build and run the API please refer to the [Getting Started](https://github.com/Al-Rey/cmsc447-project/tree/main/rust-server#2-getting-started) section of the rust-server README file.

 Now that you have the source code on your machine you will want to navigate to the front-end client directory of the project. to do this enter in: **cd cmsc447-project/jsclient** if you are on Linux or **cd cmsc447-project\jsclient** if you are on Windows.